flokno/son/README.md

 of YAML, see [example](#Example).
 It further adds to discern metadata from actual data by using `===`.

+_son_ does **not** allow to overwrite data.
+In order to avoid accidental data loss, metada can only be written to fresh files, whereas data can only be appended to files.

 ## Who needs this?
 _son_ originated from the need to store computational data that is produced portion by portion on a computer.
 The requirements were: